CURENT/agvis/docs/source/index.rst

     API reference
     ^^^^^^^^^^^^^

-    The API reference contains a detailed description of the ANDES package.
+    The API reference contains a detailed description of the AGVis package.
 The reference describes how the methods work and which parameters can be used.
-    It assumes that you have an understanding of the key concepts.

     +++